 - The power of praise should not be underestimated.
 Teachers and other members of staff should praise pupils who are displaying the school's high expectations of behaviour. - There is a fresh start each day, the cornerstone to forgiveness and reconciliation. - Children must never be left unsupervised.
-If needed, "time out" at breaks can be had by the fish. - A child should never miss an entire break.
+If needed, "time out" at breaks can be had away from the class seated in view of staff (for example on the veranda if outside). - A child should never miss an entire break.
 If being kept in for part of the break (see Lesson Time in 5.3 below) the teacher must ensure that the child is supervised and that he/she is given time to go to the toilet and have a few minutes to exercise. - Staff at St Luke's avoid shouting: it demeans the adult and humiliates the child.